Paul Stewart (politician)

-Biography
+Early life

 Born in Clarksville, Arkansas, Stewart moved with his parents, Charles Jackson and Mary Ellen Overbey Stewart, to Poteau, Indian Territory, in 1894.
 They moved to Red River County, Choctaw Nation, Indian Territory (now a part of McCurtain County, Oklahoma) in 1897.

-Career

-At age ten, Stewart became a rural mail carrier, and at thirteen he entered the mercantile business at Spencerville, Indian Territory.
-He was educated at home before attending school at age fourteen, and he finished four years later.
-In 1910 he moved his business to Haworth, Oklahoma, where he continued its operation until 1919.
+Private life

 On August 7, 1912, Stewart married Berta Keen, daughter of Young and Eva Byrum Keen.
 The couple had two daughters, Elma and Martha.
 After they divorced, he remarried on June 9, 1938, to Irene Almond Smith, and they had no children.

+Early Career

+At age ten, Stewart became a rural mail carrier, and at thirteen, he entered the mercantile business at Spencerville, Indian Territory.
+He was educated at home before attending school at age fourteen, and he finished four years later.
+In 1910, he moved his business to Haworth, Oklahoma, where he continued its operation until 1919.

 Admitted to the bar in 1915, Stewart commenced the practice of law as well as becoming Postmaster at Haworth from 1914 to 1922.
 He served in the Oklahoma State house of representatives from 1922 to 1926.
-He moved to Antlers, Oklahoma, in 1929, where he was editor, owner, and publisher of the Antlers (Oklahoma) American, a weekly newspaper, from 1929 to 1950.
+He moved to Antlers, Oklahoma, in 1929, where he was the editor, owner, and publisher of the Antlers (Oklahoma) American, a weekly newspaper, from 1929 to 1950.

+Political career

 He served as member of the State senate 1926-1942, serving as Democratic floor leader in 1929 and 1930 and as president pro tempore in 1933 and 1934.
 He was Acting Governor in 1933 and engaged in cattle raising, farming, and the hotel business.